-Retargeting is showing ads to "prospects" who haven't bought anything on your site, and help them return to your site for a better chance of converting as the prospect may have engaged with your site before.
+Retargeting is showing ads to "prospects" who haven't bought anything on your site, and helping them return to your site for a better chance of converting as the prospect may have engaged with your site before.
 A prospect may have visited several pages of your site, add an item to a cart, or even submitted a subscriber form but haven't made a purchase yet.
 A person who has visited the website and engaged before will have a significantly higher chance of becoming a customer than a first-time visitor.
 Aside from higher conversion rates, retargeting ads have 10X click-through-rates (CTR) than typical display ads.
 There are other ways to improve conversion rate on an eCommerce website, and retargeting is one of them.

 What is remarketing?

 With convergence in online marketing, remarketing and retargeting are often used synonymously.
 However, there are subtle differences.
-Two notable differences are (1) remarketing involves marketing products to existing customers as opposed to prospects on retargeting, and (2) remarketing uses email as the means of advertisement where retargeting uses ad placements such as search ads and display ads.
+Two notable differences are (1) remarketing involves marketing products to existing customers as opposed to prospects on retargeting, and (2) remarketing uses email as the means of advertisement whereas retargeting uses ad placements such as search ads and display ads.

 Remarketing is focused on using email campaigns to reach out to existing customers, and sell new products or upsell products they already purchased.
 Remarketing entails gathering customer's email address from newsletter subscriptions, abandoned carts, and giveaways.
 With the cost of sending and receiving SMS become as part of the unlimited package, more vendors like Macy's use SMS to remarket their offerings (as shown below).

 Online advertisement is one of the biggest expenses of any online business, and improving ROI on the ads will play a major role in profitability.
-Driving traffic from social media sites such as Facebook, Instagram, Pinterest and Twitter is important, but combining with retargeting ads will improve conversion by as much as 50% according to Google.
+Driving traffic from social media sites such as Facebook, Instagram, Pinterest, and Twitter is important, but combining with retargeting ads will improve conversion by as much as 50% according to Google.